A Table Full Of Joy

 • Toss candied citrus peels in sugar and enjoy!

-• If you want to dip these in chocolate (which I highly recommend), simply melt chocolate chips in microwave, dip each peel piece and place on a piece of parchment paper (or wax paper).
+• If you want to dip these in chocolate (which I highly recommend), simply melt chocolate candy melts in microwave, dip each peel piece and place on a piece of parchment paper (or wax paper).
 Allow chocolate to harden and enjoy!

 Notes